2 Years Postdoctoral Position at Centre for Structural Biology (CBS) in Montpellier, France

 Highly motivated and ambitious candidates are encouraged to apply.
 We require:

-Previous experience in Atomic Force Microscopy, Fluorescence imaging, Optics, Cell Culture, Electronics and Wet Lab experience as well as computational (i.e. Labview, Python, Matlab) skills will be positively considered.
+Previous experience in Atomic Force Microscopy, Fluorescence (confocal/TIRF/Super Resolution/FLIM) imaging, Optics, Electronics and Wet Lab.
+Computational skills (i.e. Labview, Python, Matlab) will be positively considered.

 TERMS OF SALARY AND EMPLOYMENT:

-Successful applicants will receive a salary according to CNRS rules and experience starting from January, 1st 2019.
+Successful applicants will receive a salary according to CNRS rules (flexible starting date, ranging from November, 1st 2022 to February, 1st 2023).